-MEDP708 -- Podiatric Imaging Clerkship
+MEDP708 --Podiatric Imaging Clerkship Third Year - 4 credit hours

 This course in clinical rotation is a fourweek clerkship in which the student is afforded the opportunity to take, process and interpret radiographs of the lower extremities.
 Diagnostic imaging such as ultrasound, nuclear medicine, C.T., and MRI are discussed and reviewed.
-Prerequisites: Completion of second year curriculum; enrollment in Semester V didactic coursework.
+Prerequisites: Completion of second year curriculum; enrollment in Semester V didactic coursework